17th Heavy Mechanized Brigade: History

 The unit's history stems from the 174th Rifle Division, which became the 20th Guards Rifle Division in 1942.
 The 174th Rifle Division fought as part of the 22nd Army in the Polotsk defensive operation, where it escaped encirclement.
 During the winter of 1942, it fought in defensive and counteroffensive operations in the Battle of Moscow.
 It was awarded the honorary title of "Guards" and was renamed into the 20th Guards Rifle Division on 17 March 1942.

 The 20th Guards Rifle Division fought at the Battle of Stalingrad, Kryvyi Rih, Odesa, Budapest, and Vienna.
 It was with the 57th Army of the 3rd Ukrainian Front in May 1945.

 In 1945, the unit became the 25th Guards Mechanized Division, and in 1957, it was renamed to the 37th Guards Tank Division at Constanza with the 1st Guards Army.
 The division moved to Kryvyi Rih in 1958 and was subordinated to the 6th Guards Army.
 In 1960, the 69th Separate Tank Training Battalion, which was part of the 37th Guards Tank Division, was disbanded.
 On 19 February 1962, the Missile Battalion and the 129th Separate Equipment Maintenance and Recovery Battalion were activated.
 On 11 January 1965, the 37th Guards Tank Division became the 17th Guards Tank Division, a designation it would retain until the fall of the Soviet Union.

 In 1968, the 26th Separate Guards Sapper Battalion became an engineer-sapper battalion.
 The chemical defence company activated the 44th Separate Chemical Defence Battalion in 1972.
 The 1055th Separate Material Supply Battalion was formed from the separate motor transport battalion.

+In 1979-81, Colonel, later General-Major, Mikhail Kolesnikov commanded the division.
 In June 1989, the 1158th Anti-Aircraft Missile Regiment was transferred to East Germany, and was replaced by the 1069th Anti-Aircraft Missile Regiment of the 47th Guards Tank Division.
 The 25th and 92nd Tank Regiments of the 58th Tank Division replaced the division's 216th Guards and 224th Tank Regiments in June 1990.
 During the Cold War, the division was maintained at 60% strength.

 It is still designated a tank division as of Decree N 350/93 (21 August 1993), when Colonel Ivan Svidi, Commander of the 17th Tank Division, 6th Army Corps, Odesa Military District, became a major-general.

 In accordance with Decree 925/98, of 23 August 1998, division commander Serhiy Andriyovych Harbuz was promoted to Major General.

 In September 2003, the division was downsized into a brigade.
 After the 6th Army Corps was disbanded in 2013, the brigade became part of Operational Command East.